aspose-html/Aspose.HTML-API-References/english/net/aspose.html.forms/formeditor/add/_index.md

 ---
 title: FormEditor.Add
 second_title: Aspose.HTML for .NET API Reference
-description: FormEditor method.
+description: FormEditor Add method.
 Creates a new HTMLElement and adds it to the end of the form
 type: docs
 weight: 80
 url: /net/aspose.html.forms/formeditor/add/